Our Story

 People ask us “Why music?”.
 We were looking to support a program with strong historical and traditional roots, and the idea of social change through music – affording children the opportunity to explore beyond their geographic and socio-economic boundaries – took shape organically.
 The students have formed a most wonderful community, one of which we are so proud to be a part.
 We also just love music and the joy that it brings to everyone involved.

-With the help of many we have exceeded our wildest expectations in this short period of time and look forward to providing continued growth and opportunities on all fronts for these terrific kids as we move into our fourth year.
-Our supporters are based in 8 different countries, so far, and their ranks continue to expand.
+With the belief and help of many we have exceeded our wildest expectations in this short period of time and look forward to providing continued growth and opportunities on all fronts for these terrific kids as we move toward our fifth year.

 We have known that the Yucatan is a place of magic since we arrived.
 Beyond the wild beauty and history of it all - it is the seat of the Mayan Empire - its magic manifests on a nearly daily basis.
 To be able to live amongst these joyous, kind, and generous people lifts one’s spirit and makes one feel that indeed anything is possible.
 The original idea was to find a way in which we could become part of our new community, and to give back for the great fortune which we must be able to live here.
 It has become something so much bigger than this.
 It has changed the way we live our lives as well as our outlooks and beliefs, as well as those of many of the students.
 We have not only been accepted by our community but embraced in a way we could never have imagined.

 We entreat you to join our community in any way that you are able.
 We have become a portal to the world for these children and have pledged ourselves to their support and growth with your help.
-As part of this directive, we have engaged a Fiscal Sponsor in the United States, Fractured Atlas, where you are able to make tax deductible donations https://www.fracturedatlas.org, and we are happy to accept donations through PayPal as well.
+As part of this directive, we have engaged a Fiscal Sponsor in the United States, Fractured Atlas, where you are able to make tax deductible donations https://www.fracturedatlas.org, and we are happy to accept donations through PayPal, or mano to mano in person – we are always thrilled to have visitors on days when classes are in session!

 Saludos!